hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 {{< figure src="/images/research/continuum-biophysics/hysteresis-experiment.png" title="Hysteresis observed in experiments on tibialis anterior tendons." >}}

-Application of a constrictive radial load—where the maximum strain in the radial direction is experienced half-way through the height of the tendon—to a tendon immersed in a fluid-filled bath results in a stress-gradient induced fluid flux.
+Application of a constrictive radial load---where the maximum strain in the radial direction is experienced half-way through the height of the tendon---to a tendon immersed in a fluid-filled bath results in a stress-gradient induced fluid flux.
 This drives fluid away from the central plane.